jondlm/website/_posts/2014-04-01-linux-cheat-sheet.md

 ### Generating a new ssh key

-You shouldn't generally need more than one SSH key, I should be reusing the same one.
+For the best security, you should be using one SSH key per device you use.
+An SSH key can optionally be password protected for extra security.
+When you generate a key, two files are created.
+One of the private key (don't give it to anyone), the other is the public key, which is meant to be public.

 1. Make sure you don't already have an ssh key you can use, check `~/.ssh`
-2. ssh-keygen -t rsa -C "your_email@example.com"
+2. `ssh-keygen -t rsa -C "your_email@example.com"`
 3. `ssh-add ~/.ssh/id_rsa`

 Using `ssh-add` puts your private key into `ssh-agent` that stores your password and private key while your machine is running

 Make sure your `ssh-agent` is running with `ssh-agent bash`